ZachSaucier/Just-Read/README.md

 ___

-#### What is Just Read's gradient functionality?
+#### Q: What is Just Read's gradient functionality?
 And how can I turn it on?

 > **Note that this is a Premium-only feature.**